LittleCornerDev/sample-XamarinFormsMap/README.md

 #### Get Xamarin.Forms.Map
 1. Go to`Visual Studio > Project > Add NuGet packages...` and search for `Xamarin.Forms.Maps`
 1. Add `Xamarin.Forms.Maps` to all three projects.
-Yes, you have to navigate to each project folder and repeat the step above.

 ### Code
 Compare your code with the code in this repo to see what was added to display a basic native map on the page -- a Google map for Android and an Apple map for iOS.